CharaChorder/docs/docs/Device Manager.rst

 .. dropdown:: Explanation of Layers on CCOS Devices

-	As of February of 2024, :doc:`CCOS<CharaChorder Operating System (CCOS)>` devices come with three (3) layers that you can make use of: the base layer, called the A1 (Alpha) layer, the secondary layer, referred to as A2 (Numeric), and the tertiary layer, named A3 (Function).
+	As of February of 2024, :doc:`CCOS<CCOS>` devices come with three (3) layers that you can make use of: the base layer, called the A1 (Alpha) layer, the secondary layer, referred to as A2 (Numeric), and the tertiary layer, named A3 (Function).

 	In order to access layers, you need to press and hold a "layer access" button.
 You MUST hold the button in order to use keys mapped to layers other than the alpha layer.
 The alpha layer is active by default.